nickvidal/mailsheet/README.md

 >
 > Thanks,

-- Pasted as plain text.
+- Paste as plain text.
-- From the Menu:
+- From the Menu: Edit > Paste without formatting.
 - Save the document as "*Test (T2)*".
 - MailSheet provides mail merge functionality for `{{First Name}}`, `{{Last Name}}`, and `{{Lead}}`.